kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create a class Name with three string variables: Fname, Mname, and Lname, and a method dispName() to display the full name.
+1.Create a class Animal with a constructor that prints "I am an animal".

-2.Create a class Employee with an integer variable Emp_Id and an object of class Name.
+2.Create a subclass Dog that extends Animal and has a constructor which calls super() and prints "I am a dog".

-3.Define the method dispName(int id) in the Employee class to assign and display the employee ID.
+3.Use super() in the Dog constructor to invoke the parent class (Animal) constructor.

-4.In the main() method, create an object of the Employee class.
+4.In the main() method, create an object of the Dog class.

-5.Call the methods to display the employee ID and the full name by accessing the Name object inside the Employee object.
+5.Observe the output showing the sequence of constructor calls from parent to child.